yeti2006/spotilike-gui-windows-unmaintained-/README.md

 (_huh what's that `SpotiLike 2.0` folder doing in the repo? nevermind about it.
 I attempted to create a gui version of this but I abandoned it because-_) -->

 # SpotiLike 💚

+# :warning: THIS PROJECT HAS BEEN ABANDONED.
+AND IS NO lONGER MAINTAINED.
+A SIMILAR VERSION OF THIS PROJECT WHICH CONSISTS OF A TUI(Text-User-Interface) is BEING DEVELOPED AT https://github.com/yeti2006/SpotiLike.
+THE SPOTIFY CREDENTIALS IN THE SOURCE CODE HAS BEEN REVOKED AND USERS WHO PREVIOUSLY USED THE PROJECT WOULD NO LONGER BE ABLE TO USE THE APP.
+FEEL FREE TO USE IT ON YOUR OWN.

 ## About